RG Student Organizing Fellowship

 - Planning intentional leadership transitions as students graduate or leave the group

-- Contribute to RG’s national college organizing programming & strategy – 6 hours/month
+- Contribute to RG’s national college organizing programming and strategy

 - Help with recruitment for the next round of Fellows